-For helicopters, ice exacts a very high performance penalty.
-Take-off with small quantities of ice on the rotor blades can also significantly reduce the autorotative capabilities of the rotor blades.
+For helicopters the PIC must remember that ice exacts a very high performance penalty.
+Takeoff with small quantities of ice on the rotor blades can also significantly reduce the autorotative capabilities of the rotor blades.
 Some of the special problems associated with helicopter operations in ground icing and other types of contamination conditions are outlined as follows:

 - Footing during the external inspection, particularly on the upper deck, could be hazardous; - Ice in inspection panel latches or doors may not allow access to critical areas.
 Attempting to force panels open may result in expensive damage; - A coat of ice that has gone unnoticed on the main rotor blades or tips could result in asymmetric shedding during start up.
 The different blade weights and thrust characteristics results in a dramatic increase in vibration and poor control response.
-This could cause the aircraft to bounce off the pad and roll over or the pilot lose control on takeoff.
-As well, ice is shed with a force that can be both destructive and deadly:
+This could cause the aircraft to bounce off the pad and roll over or the pilot loses control on take-off.
+As well, ice is shed with a force that can be both destructive and deadly; - Above normal torque may be required to hover and taxi; - An ice build up on the fuselage or moisture that has pooled inside of structures and frozen may cause an adverse shift in the centre of gravity; - An ice build up on skids or wheels could result in dynamic rollover if only one side breaks free when power is applied; - An ice build up around exposed hydraulic actuators, or pitch change linkages may bind the controls in one or more axes, causing loss of control on take-off;

-- An ice build up on the fuselage or moisture that has pooled inside of structures and frozen may cause an adverse shift in the centre of gravity; - An ice build up on skids or wheels could result in dynamic rollover if only one side breaks free when power is applied; - An ice build up around exposed hydraulic actuators, or pitch change linkages may bind the controls in one or more axes, causing loss of control on take-off; - An ice build up on a tail rotor may result in a loss of yaw control when the aircraft is first lifted into the hover.
+- An ice build up on a tail rotor may result in a loss of yaw control when the aircraft is first lifted into the hover.
 Asymmetric shedding could also cause damage to the airframe or gearbox attachment area; - An ice build up in the particle separator may partially thaw at low power and be released into the intake with the first high power application.
 This is likely to occur early in flight at low airspeed, or on climb out, with a restricted land back option.